aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 ## Add Routing to Spines

 In our example, we used an external L3/FW Device to route between subnets.
 This is very typical in a Layer 2 only environment.
-To route on the spines, we remove the L3/FW device from the topology and shift the SVIs to the Spines.
+To route on the spines, we remove the L3/FW device from the topology and create the SVIs on the Spines.
+The updated topology is shown below.

+???+ note

+    The spine type has been changed to **l3spine**.

 ![Figure: 3](images/L2LS_Spine_routing.svg)